π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 Get your APS certificate

 Apply for your APS certificate through the German Embassy or Consulate in your country.
-This is mandatory for Afghan students.
+This is mandatory for Farsi-speaking students.

 Learn German or prepare English test